AKloc/BookNotes/Professional/Alice and Bob Learn Application Security.md

 	- "Modern applications are typically made up of 20-40% original code, with the rest being third-party components."
 - "Security by obscurity": Concept that hiding sensitive information is a layer of security in itself.
 It's not complete BS but also usually isn't a legit strategy on its own.
 - "Attack surface reduction": removing everything from the application that isn't completely required. e.g., don't broadcast SSID of WiFi.
-- "Never trust, always verify" anything and everything outsod
+- "Never trust, always verify" anything and everything outside of the application.
+Validate data, validate permissions.
+Re-check on different pages.
+- "Usable security": There's a balance between good security and usability.
+Extreme end of scale: Never putting your application on the internet.
+Pragmatic: Fingerprint rea

 **What can I do with this?**
 - What actions am I going to take based on this book, if any?